National Alliance Against Tolls - Figures

 European directives

-Fuel Prices and Fuel Tax Facts
+Fuel Facts

 Licensed and unlicensed vehicles in Britain